pyiron/pyiron_VR/README.md

 *  Make sure the Server and the Client (e.g. the Oculus Quest) are connected to the same network
 *  It can help to mark the network as private, else the server might get blocked from the firewall
 *  Make sure VPN is disabled or both Server and Client are connected to the same VPN Network
+*  If the network has a 2.4Ghz band and a 5Ghz band, make sure both devices are connected to the same band